 1871: Montserrat becomes part of the federal crown colony of the British Leeward Islands.
 The federation was dissolved in 1956.

 1881: Montserrat’s population jumps to 10,083.
-From then on, Montserrat’s population would be between ten and fifteen thousand until the 1995 Soufriere Hill Volcano eruption.
+Montserrat’s population would remain between ten and fifteen thousand from then on until the 1995 Soufrière Hills Volcano eruption.

 1958-62: Montserrat is part of the short-lived Federation of the West Indies.
 When this was dissolved, the island became a Crown Colony in 1962.

 1989: Hurricane Hugo causes widespread damage to most structures on the island.

 1989: Police investigation into Montserrat’s offshore finance industry leads to several arrests.
 Many banking licenses are revoked.

 1992: A further investigation into Montserrat’s revised offshore finance industry resulted in most offshore banks’ closure.

 1995: On July 18, the Soufriere Hill Volcano reawakened in southern Montserrat and threatened the nearly 12,000 population.
 Officials evacuated 5,000 people from the southern part of Montserrat after the volcano began spewing explosive pyroclastic flows with lava pieces, volcanic ash, and hot gases.
 Two-thirds of the island is now part of an exclusion zone, including the capital Plymouth, buried under volcanic ash.
 Many migrate to the United Kingdom, the United States, Canada, and elsewhere in the Caribbean region.